smathot/time_series_test/readme.md

 Mathôt, S., & Vilotijević, A. (in prep). *A Hands-on Guide to Cognitive Pupillometry: from Design to Analysis.*

+*This is a work in progress.
+A preprint of this manuscript will be made available soon.*

 ## About

-For a more detailed description, see the manuscript above.
+In general terms, this package implements a statistical test for a specific-yet-common question when analyzing time-series data:

+> Do one or more independent variables affect a continuously recorded dependent variable (a 'time series') at any point in time?

+When to use this test:

+- For time series consisting of only a single component, that is, when each independent variable has only a single effect on the time series.
+An example of this is the effect of stimulus intensity on pupil size, when presenting light flashes of different intensities.
+- When you do not know a priori which time points to test.

+When *not* to use this test:

+- For time series that contain multiple components, that is, when each independent variable affects the time series in multiple ways that change over time.
+An example of this is the effect of visual attention on lateralized EEG recordings, where different EEG components emerge at different points in time.
+- When you know a priori which time points to test.

-This package provides a function (`find()`) that locates and statistically tests effects in time-series data.
+More specifically, this package provides a function (`find()`) that locates and statistically tests effects in time-series data.
 It does so by using crossvalidation to identify time points to test, and then using a linear mixed effects model to actually perform the statistical test.
 More specifically, the data is subdivided in a number of subsets (by default 4).
 It takes one of the subsets (the *test* set) out of the full dataset, and conducts a linear mixed effects model on each sample of the remaining data (the *training* set).
 The sample with the highest absolute z value in the training set is used as the sample-to-be-tested for the test set.
 This procedure is repeated for all subsets of the data, and for all fixed effects in the model.
 Finally, a single linear mixed effects model is conducted for each fixed effects on the samples that were thus identified.

 This packages also provides a function (`plot()`) to visualize time-series data to visually annotate the results of `find()`.

+For a more detailed description, see the manuscript above.

 ## Dependencies